 5. Remote access: Captured data can be hosted with a central backend server and be read or edited from other devices.
 Alternatively, a static site index can be generated for a scrapbook, which can therefore be hosted on a shared web server that doesn't support dynamic web hosting. (*)

-6. Mobile support: WebScrapBook supports Firefox for Android.
-You can capture and edit the web page from a mobile phone or tablet. (*)
+6. Mobile support: WebScrapBook supports mobile browsers such as Firefox for Android and Kiwi browser.
+You can capture and edit the web page from a mobile phone or tablet.

-7. Legacy ScrapBook support: Data collected via legacy ScrapBook or ScrapBook X can be imported into WebScrapBook.
+7. Legacy ScrapBook support: Scrapbooks created from legacy ScrapBook or ScrapBook X can be converted into WebScrapBook-compliant format for usage. (*)